 Generally considered a politically conservative region, the Mid-Columbia Valley has an overall rural feel and a rich history in the agriculture and food-processing industries.
 As more manufacturing is coming to the area, job opportunities are increasing, and more people are moving to the small cities in the region to support this growth.
 There is plenty of land in eastern Washington and northeastern Oregon, so if you are considering building a new custom home, this area presents a good opportunity to find land that matches your needs.

 Major cities: Ephrata, Moses Lake, George, Royal City, Grand Coulee

-With around 20,000 people, the largest city in the county is Moses Lake.
-Although the city’s economic base was historically agriculture, it has been expanding into manufacturing and technology in recent decades, with companies such as BMW, Boeing, and Dell having facilities in the area.
+The largest city in the county is Moses Lake with around 23,000 people.
+Although the city’s economic base was historically agricultural, it has been expanding into manufacturing and technology in recent decades, with companies such as BMW, Boeing, and Dell having facilities in the area.

 Size: 1,760 square miles

 Benton County is located south of Grant County and bordered on the south by Oregon.
 With the Columbia River bordering the county on three sides, it’s not surprising that the river continues to play a significant role in the local culture and economy.
 The much smaller Yakima River also provides recreational opportunities such as fishing, boating, and scenic hikes.

 Kennewick is known as a winter paradise because of its mild winters, attracting retirees from throughout the larger region.
 Located along the famous Lewis and Clark National Historic Trail, the city is a popular attraction for tourists from all over the country.
 The historic downtown buildings maintain their quaint look and feel while housing modern amenities such as restaurants, breweries, wine bars, galleries, and local shops.
 Sports lovers will appreciate the many live athletic events hosted at the Toyota Center, including the regional hockey teams.
 Go Tri-City Americans!

 Median home value: $366,574